-Pink root onions is named for the distinctive pink roots that appear on an infected, but still growing, onion.
+Pink root onions are named for the distinctive pink roots that appear on an infected, but still growing, onion.
 As the fungus feeds on the onion roots, they first turn a light pink color, then dark purple.
-Advanced disease is generally found toward the end of the growing season; affected onions present with black, dry or brittle roots and small or nonexistent bulbs.
+Advanced disease is generally found toward the end of the growing season; affected onions present with black, dry, or brittle roots and small or nonexistent bulbs.

 Onion Pink Root Treatment